What is the Role of Art in “Health”?

 In 1946, World Health Organization (WHO) defined health to be “a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.”

 There are two aspects to this definition: the absence of disease or infirmity, and the presence of complete wellbeing.
-(Also, can we pause to appreciate that high bar?
-Complete well-being!
-Whew.)

 That definition is over 75 years old now.
 Yet all these years later, most conversations around “health”—and most resources and practices related to health—focus on the absence of disease or infirmity.